cecat/camera-volume/README.md

-For each camera, the addon creates two MQTT topics of the form "HA/sensor/<camera_name>_audio_volume_mean" and "HA/sensor/<camera_name>_audio_volume_max" (the HA/sensor prefix can be configured in /config/cameravolume.yamlif you prefer a different prefix) In your /config/configuration.yaml file you will associate the topics with variables:
+For each camera, the addon creates two MQTT topics of the form "HA/sensor/<camera_name>_audio_volume_mean" and "HA/sensor/<camera_name>_audio_volume_max" (the HA/sensor prefix can be configured in /config/cameravolume.yamlif you prefer a different prefix) In your /config/configuration.yaml file you will associate the topics with variables as in the code block below, for instance if your cameras are named "drivewaycam" and "poolcam." (you may have other conventions you use for the names)

 ```
 mqtt:
   sensor:
+    - name: "drivewaycam_volume_mean"
+      state_topic: "HA/sensor/drivewaycam_audio_volume_mean"
+      unit_of_measurement: 'dB'
+    - name: "drivewaycam_volume_max"
+      state_topic: "HA/sensor/drivewaycam_audio_volume_max"
+      unit_of_measurement: 'dB'
+    - name: "poolcam_volume_mean"
+      state_topic: "HA/sensor/poolcam_audio_volume_mean"
+      unit_of_measurement: 'dB'
-    - name: "frontyardcam_volume"
+    - name: "poolcam_volume_max"
-      state_topic: "HA/sensor/frontyardcam_audio_volume_mean"
+      state_topic: "HA/sensor/poolcam_audio_volume_max"
       unit_of_measurement: 'dB'
 ```